 The profit potential of running fuel cells in series to simultaneously produce carbon materials such as carbon black, graphene and carbon nanotubes is hard to believe when compared to a hydrogen revenue stream at today’s prices.
 Currently, hydrogen consuming fuel cells make economic sense in the four to five dollar per kilogram range for industrial transportation.
 A kilogram of hydrogen contains the energy equivalent of a gallon of gasoline.

 By comparison, the least valuable carbon nanotubes are currently worth two hundred dollars per kilogram and jump by leaps and bounds to four, five and have even sold for six figures per kilogram.
 Applying the ratio of carbon produced to hydrogen, that means $600 of carbon revenue for every $5 of hydrogen revenue worst case scenario.
 Even if the carbon material market dropped by ninety percent that still produces a ten times greater revenue stream than hydrogen.

 From an investor’s point of view, it is certainly less risky than a graphene mine in a politically unstable part of the world.
 The actual large-scale production process of carbon material from smokestacks has really been ignored by an industry focused on producing the smallest atom in the universe.
 The advancements needed for finalization of the production process are available from the current carbon fiber industry.

 Companies such as Zoltek not only produce carbon nanotubes for fiber production, they also recycle the material.
 Current carbon fiber producers rely heavily upon polyacrylonitrile or PAN as their basic building block for carbon fiber production.
-Solid oxide fuel cells can capture carbon dioxide and efficiently synthesize the simple hydrocarbon propylene which is used to produce PAN.
+High temperature fuel cells can capture carbon dioxide and efficiently synthesize the simple hydrocarbon propylene which is used to produce PAN.
 Carbon fiber production facilities also consume electricity and heat in the PAN production method of carbon fiber.